Octoframes/2i2c-task/Teaching_with_Syzygy.md

 ---

-JupyterHub can be a great resource for teaching and we we encourage people to use syzygy to help teach their classes, but you should keep the following things in mind:
+JupyterHub can be a great resource for teaching and we we encourage people to use 2i2c to help teach their classes, but you should keep the following things in mind:

-  * syzygy.ca hosts are *shared services*.
+  * 2i2c.org hosts are *shared services*.
 Asking a large group of students to do the same task simultaneously may exhaust the available resources and make your experience very slow.
 When machines are under extreme resource pressure, they may decide to shutdown processes that they don't have any